15 Sites Like Craigslist to Buy (or Sell)

 Mercari is a selling app that makes it really easy to sell just about anything online.
 When you sell through Mercari, you only sell shippable items, so there are no in-person meetups.

 Listings on Mercari are free, but you’ll pay a 10 percent flat fee when your item sells.
-Also, Mercari allows you to print out a prepaid shipping label for when your item sells.
-That means you’ll want to take into account shipping costs when pricing your items on Mercari.
+Mercari also allows you to print out a prepaid shipping label, so you’ll want to take into account shipping costs when pricing your items on Mercari.

 One interesting thing about Mercari is that when someone buys your item, you need to rate them using the Mercari rating system.
 The buyer also has to rate you once they receive your item.